 Utilizing a localized and repeating seismic signal for permafrost monitoring might be an alternative to ambient noise HVSRs.
-The seasonal variations observed in our tremor RVSRs could be either due to changes in the propagation medium or the tremor source itself.
-In general, the HVSR method is supposed to remove source effects.
-In our case for example, the tremor source

-- 25 magnitude variability should affect the vertical and radial component of the Rayleigh wave measured at KBS in the same way.
+35 The seasonal variations observed in our tremor RVSRs could be either due to changes in the propagation medium or the tremor source itself.
+In general, the HVSR method is supposed to remove a (tremor) source effects.
+In our case for example, the tremor source magnitude variability should affect the vertical and horizontal radial component of the Rayleigh wave measured at KBS in the same way.
 However, we cannot fully exclude the possibility that noise not related to the tremor increases stronger on the horizontal components during summer than on the vertical component.
-If the RVSR variability is due to medium changes, the active permafrost layer is a good candidate to explain our observations, though the strongest amplitude increase is expected at much higher frequencies (Fig. 4).
-Nevertheless, modeling Rayleigh wave ellipticities shows that the tremor frequency band is slightly - 30 affected.
-We obtain a clear increase in ellipticity for the first and second higher mode above 4.5 Hz for a model assuming very low S-wave velocities in the active layer (Table 1, Fig. 6a).
-This is consistent with Guéguen et al. (2017), who observed a significant H/V amplitude change within the same frequency band (2-10 Hz) caused by a 0.75 m deep frozen layer.
-However, we cannot exactly reproduce our measured RVSR change due to lacking knowledge about the relative contribution of Rayleigh waves modes and possibly body waves, as well as probably deviations from a 1D sub-surface structure that exist due to dipping - 35 layer in the study area (Haldorsen and Heim, 1999).
+If the RVSR variability is due to medium changes, the

+- 5 active permafrost layer is a good candidate to explain our observations, though the strongest amplitude increase is expected at much higher frequencies (Fig. 4).
+HoweverNevertheless, modeling Rayleigh wave ellipticities shows that the tremor frequency band is slightly affected.
+We obtain clear increases in ellipticity for the first and second higher mode above 4.5 Hz for a model assuming very low S-wave velocities in the active layer (Table 1, Fig. 6a).
+However, we cannot exactly reproduce the measured RVSR change due to lacking knowledge about the relative contribution of Rayleigh waves modes and possibly body waves, - as well as probably deviations from a 1D sub-surface structure that exist due to dipping layer in the study area (Haldorsen 10 and Heim, 1999).
 Modeling ellipticities using 2D or 3D structure might help to better explain our observations.
 The presence of a repeating, localized tremor signal at higher frequencies around the HVSR peak directly related to the unfrozen layer in summer, would allow to asses the seasonality with higher certainty through directly measuring the peaks frequency change.
-This potential has to be followed up by more related studies in future.

-- In our case, ambient noise and tremor HVSRs complement each other.
-The gliding HVSR peak frequency can only be 5 measured from a short record (temporary network), while a long-term record is available for KBS to analyze inter-annual variability.
-However, since a permanent station within a shelter structure such as KBS might not be sensitive to active layer variability at high frequencies or has a too low sampling frequency, signals with longer wavelengths are needed.
-Analyzing the tremor signal allows to measure HVSR variability at lower frequencies that would otherwise (i.e., with ambient noise) not be sensitive enough to resolve active layer thawing.
-Although the measured quantities are different, ambient noise HVSR - 10 peak frequencies and tremor HVSR RMS values exhibit consistent variability during the measurement period (see Fig. 7), presumably related to the same cause, i.e., the active permafrost layer.
+This potential has to be followed up by more related studies in future. - 15 In our case, ambient noise and tremor HVSRs complement each other.
+The gliding HVSR peak frequency can only be measured from a short record (temporary network), while a long-term record is available for KBS to analyze inter-annual variability.
+However, since a permanent station within a shelter structure such as KBS might not be sensitive to active layer variability at high frequencies or has a too low sampling frequency, longer wavelength signals are needed for permafrost monitoring.
+Analyzing the tremor signal allows to measure HVSR variability at lower frequencies that would otherwise (i.e., with 20 ambient noise) not be sensitive enough to resolve active layer thawing.
+Although the measured quantifies are different, ambient noise HVSR peak frequencies and tremor HVSR RMS values exhibit consistent variability during the measurement period (see Fig. 7), presumably related to the same cause, i.e., the active layer.

-7 Summary and recommendations
+Summary and recommendations 7